Association of Adventist Camp Professionals

 ARTICLE I - NAME

 The official name of this organization shall be the Association of Adventist Camp Professionals.
-It is identified as "AACP" in the following articles.
+It is a ministry of the North American Division, a sub-committee of the NAD Camp Ministries Committee and is identified as "AACP" in the following articles.

 ARTICLE II - MISSION & VISION STATEMENTS

 “To equip and support camp ministry professionals

 “Our mission will be fulfilled when we see members equipped, stake holders informed and supportive, and guests engaged and experiencing Jesus.”